Traffic Assignment Problem for Footpath Networks with Bidirectional Links

 From equations \eqref{eq:variance_link} and \eqref{eq:covariance_link}, if standard deviation of two links are equal, variance and covariance of both links are equal as well. \begin{proof} To prove that two links on the same bidirectional stream have the same covariance, observe that two links on the same bidirectional stream have identical travel time functions as given in Equation \eqref{eq:detvdf_sym}.
 This implies that both links have equal standard deviation and covariance as well. \end{proof} \end{prop}

 Various probability distributions have been explored in the literature to capture the variability of travel time including Normal, Log-normal \citep{mei1993lognormal,wang2012speed,srinivasan2014finding}, Gamma \citep{mazloumi2010using,kim2015compound}, Weibull \citep{al2006new}, and Burr \citep{susilawati2013distributions}.
 The log-normal distribution is selected in our proposed pVDF to ensure non-negativity condition while path travel time can still follow an approximated log-normal distribution given the link additivity assumption.
 This distribution is skewed toward higher values; therefore, the travel time given any flow is equal or greater than the free flow travel time.
 Each link has a mean travel time derived from a deterministic pVDF and a standard deviation.
 Although link travel times are assumed to follow a log-normal distribution, the sum of link travel times on a path does not necessarily result in a log-normal distribution for the path travel times.
 Although a closed-form formulation of the log-normal sum does not exist, it can be approximated by a log-normal distribution.
 Several studies in the literature propose various approximating methods \citep{fenton1960sum, schwartz1982distribution, beaulieu1995estimating, mehta2007approximating, asmussen2008asymptotics}.
-Fenton-Wilkinson is a well-known approximation method that enables the estimation of the parameters for a single log-normal distribution as the log-normal sum as shown in Equation \eqref{eq:fentonwilkinson}.
-This approximation results in a mean ($M_{fw}$) and a variance ($D_{fw}^{2}$) for the path travel time from the sum of log-normally distributed link travel times.
+Fenton-Wilkinson is a well-known approximation method that enables the estimation of the parameters for a single log-normal distribution as the log-normal sum as shown in Equation \eqref{eq:fentonwilkinson}. { We denote $N$ the set of nodes in the network, $q_{rs}$ travel demand from origin node $r \in N$ to destination node $s \in N$, $W = \{(r,s) : r \in N, s \in N, q_{rs} > 0\}$ the set of OD pairs in the network, and $k \in \Pi_{rs}$ the path connecting OD pair $(r,s) \in W$.
+The approximation results in a mean ($M_{k, rs} $) and a variance ($D_{k, rs} ^{2}$) for the path travel time from the sum of log-normally distributed link travel times. }